San Francisco Drinking Water Quality

 What's Really in Your Tap Water?

-Good news for San Francisco residents — your tap water meets all federal safety standards.
+Good news for San Francisco residents — your tap water meets all current EPA drinking water standards.
 At just 60 ppm (3.5 gpg), the water is pleasantly soft.
 No violations have been recorded in the past 3 years.

 A